lostcarpark/conclar/docs/config_reference.md

 - `TAGS.SEPARATE[].PLACEHOLDER` (string) — Placeholder for this drop-down.
 - `TAGS.SEPARATE[].SEARCHABLE` (boolean) — Whether this drop-down can be searched by typing.
 - `TAGS.SEPARATE[].HIDE` (boolean) — If true, hide this drop-down.
 Tags are still displayed on items.
+- `TAGS.WEIGHTS` (array of object) — An array of weights to control the sort order of tags within drop-downs.
+Negative weights float to the top, positive weights sink to the bottom.
+Tags without a weight default to 0.
+Tags with the same weight are sorted alphabetically.
+- `TAGS.WEIGHTS[].VALUE` (string) — The tag value to set the weight for.
+- `TAGS.WEIGHTS[].WEIGHT` (number) — The numeric weight of the tag.
 - `TAGS.FORMAT_AS_TAG` (boolean) — If set to true, turns Grenadine item format into a KonOpas-style "type" tag.
 - `TAGS.DAY_TAG` (object) — Settings for auto-generated per-day tags.
 - `TAGS.DAY_TAG.GENERATE` (boolean) — If set to true, will generate tags for each day of the convention.